kohei-us/ixion/doc/overview/model-context.rst

    :end-before: //!code-end: set-string-cell-value
    :dedent: 4

+The string cells inserted this way will keep their values "inline"; the cells themselves have direct access to the values they store.

 The second way is to add your string to the model_context's internal string pool first which will return its string ID, and pass that ID to the method: